 The problem is, people don’t just access one account in the run of a day’s work – they access many.
 To save mental bandwidth, many use the same user/pass combo for all accounts.
 Hackers know that when they hack one account, they can usually get into others.
 When your corporate server falls in the “other” category, that’s a serious problem.

 It’s this conundrum that gave birth to the password manager.
 Rather than remembering multiple user/pass combos, you get one master login.
 At first glance, that doesn’t seem like a safe solution, as one successful hack would expose everything.

-However, password managers issue complex passwords which are extremely difficult to hack.
+However, password managers issue complex passwords that are extremely difficult to hack.
 On top of this, the manager encrypts all passwords contained within the program.
 Any attempt to hack data without logging in would only yield unintelligible gibberish.

 (2) Faithfully updating software

 Every day, hackers – of the white and black hat variety – uncover vulnerabilities in widely-used applications.
 The former race to stay ahead of their sociopathic cousins.
 Most of the time, they succeed.
 Because of white hats, software developers regularly release patches that keep out the black hats.

 As we speak, malicious actors maybe check the version numbers of the software you use.
 By installing updates as soon as they arrive, you can keep your systems safe from known exploits.